There can be grace in grief we find in Something More Sundays Week 1.

 I think most of you know that despite my desperate pleas for prayer I did not make it to my grandmother’s side before she passed away.
 This could be a prime opportunity for guilt in addition to grief.
-But I have decided not to invite that notion in to live and fester within my heart.
+But I have decided not to invite that notion to live and fester in my heart.

 My grandmother was a nurse for over 60 years of her life.
 She saw multiple generations experience the circle of life and death.
 Death is not always easy.
 It can be quite the struggle.
 My grandmother had seen this firsthand and in all honesty, even though she knew I was coming, she was probably a caring nurse right up until the end and wanted to shield her loved ones from viewing what could possibly be a difficult passage.

 My grandmother lived in a town of 903 people.
 She was active in her church and community.
-Everywhere I went last week people I did not know had lovely memories and happy stories to share about my grandmother.
+Everywhere I went last week people I did not know had lovely memories and happy stories to share regarding my grandmother.